Work with a phrase

 - Short Words – Remove short words from the beginnings of phrases whenever possible.
 For example, instead of “I want to reduce the rate,” use “want to reduce the rate.”

-- Click Topics.
-A list of all of the available topics is displayed.
+- Under Quality, click Topics.
+A list of available topics appears.
 For more information, see Work with a topic.

-- From the Name column, click the name of the topic to which you want to add, update, and/or remove a phrase or click Create Topic if you are adding phrases to a new topic.
-The selected topic details are displayed.
+- From the Name column, click the name of the topic to which you want to add, update, or remove a phrase or click Create Topic if you want to add phrases to a new topic.
+The selected topic details appear.

 - Click the Phrases (#) tab at the top of the topics list.
 The Phrase list appears.